 Bakers Mill has been profiled in Country Life and Listed Heritage Magazine

-Information on these early Cotswold mills can be found in a number of books published by the History Press including Stroud Through Time, Stroud and the Five Valleys and ‘Oakridge – A history’
+Information on these two early Cotswold mills can be found in a number of books published by the History Press including Stroud Through Time, Stroud and the Five Valleys and ‘Oakridge – A history’

 There were once 200 water mills in the Stroud Valley